-Leadership is more than "being in charge" or having a title; it's recognizing that you are part of a team and understanding that team's needs and interests.
+A lot of people equate leadership with "being in charge" or having a title.
+Anyone can be a leader.
+It's about recognizing that you are part of a team and understanding that team's needs and interests.
 Here's how you'll do that with your troop!